pactflow/katacoda-workshops/pact-js-v3-typescript/intro.md

 ## Some notes on our tutorial platform

-> <strong>When using the visual editor</strong> it's not possible yet to click-exec code into the Editor tab, but it's
+> <strong>When using the visual editor</strong> it's not possible yet to click-exec code into the Editor tab.
-> already planned for a future update.
-Till then, all exec will be automatically switched to copy when using the visual editor, so you should switch to a tab to run commands, which you can click on directly to run in a tab, and switch to the editor to view the source code
+> All commands will be automatically switched to copy when using the visual editor, so you should switch to a tab to run commands, or switch to the editor to view the code

-If you want to view a file, search with the prefix `pact-js/examples/v3/e2e` to find the files specific to this example, or look in the editors file-tree
+If you want to view a file, search with the prefix `pact-js/examples/v3/typescript` to find the files specific to this example, or look in the editors file-tree

 > 1. Ensure the `editor` tab is open
 > 2. Search for the filename, ensuring you